IB subjects at SYK

 In the physics course, we will study the following topics: Mechanics, Thermal Physics, Waves, Electricity and Magnetism, Circular motion and Gravitation, Atomic, nuclear and particle physics, Energy production.
 At higher level four extra topics are included: Wave phenomena, Fields, Electromagnetic induction, Quantum and nuclear physics.
 Both higher level and standard level can choose one option.
 In the past few years students have enjoyed studying Astrophysics.

-Mathematics (HL and SL)
+Mathematics: Analysis and Approaches (HL and SL)

 IB Mathematics consists of various inspiring and challenging topics that link Mathematics with other subjects.
 Different applications of Mathematical methods to phenomena studied in Physics, Chemistry, Economics and Biology are considered.

 IB students will be well prepared for their future studies.
 Mathematics gives them an excellent opportunity to explore any conceptual or real world phenomenon of their own interest.
 The students will learn to work and search information independently and express their findings concisely in writing.